 - Periodontal disease: The bacteria that cause cavities can also get on and under your gums.
 When this happens, they irritate the gums and cause gingivitis, a condition that can make your gums more easily affected by the problems above.
 Advanced periodontal disease will most likely cause the gums to pull away from the teeth.

-- While brushing itself does not cause gum recession, aggressive brushing and flossing can be a contributing factor.
-Of course, you should be brushing and flossing your teeth.
+- Aggressive brushing and flossing: Of course you should be brushing and flossing your teeth.
 But some people take it too far.
 Either they use a brush with hard bristles, or they just brush and floss way too hard in a misguided effort to get things as clean as possible.
 Doing so can damage your gums and contribute to an unhealthy situation.

 - Genetics: As with so many health issues, genetics plays a role.
 Some people are just naturally predisposed to getting periodontal disease, which can lead to receding gums.